Exploring the Colorado

 Thursday, October 8, full-day field trip

-boat.
-During the float trip, experts from the U.S. Geological Survey's
+fishery first-hand by river boat.
+During the float trip, experts from the U.S.

-Southwest Biological Science Center will discuss ongoing terrestrial and
+Geological Survey's Southwest Biological Science Center will discuss ongoing

-aquatic research and implications of dam operations within this
+terrestrial and aquatic research and implications of dam

 Conference Fee: $125.00, which includes transportation, float trip, river-use fee, and boxed lunch.